-- 1. Estimated emissions of GHG and criteria pollutants by community based on VMT obtained from the 2010 Regional Travel Demand Model base year (February 2021). - 2.
+- Estimated emissions of GHG and criteria pollutants by community based on VMT obtained from the 2010 Regional Travel Demand Model base year (February 2021). - 2.
 Analyzed impact of I-91 near and mid term improvements on regional traffic flow (December 2020). - 3.
 Coordinated with MassDOT OTP and District 2 to update the 2040 Regional Transportation Model network to include recommendations from the Springfield I-91 Viaduct Study (November 2020). - 4.
 Updated the Regional Transportation Model to include revised demographic projections for the 2020 RTP (July 2020).

-- 1. Update the traffic count database with current Average Daily Traffic data at community lines and external stations gathered from inhouse traffic counts as well as from surrounding planning agencies (ongoing task). - 2.
-Update information on non-exempt regional projects for inclusion in the statewide model from the Office of Transportation Planning (ongoing). - 3.
-Update the MassBuilds site with new development data for the PVPC region (ongoing). - 4.
-Perform air quality conformity determinations for TIP projects to be funded under the Congestion Mitigation and Air Quality (CMAQ) program (ongoing). - 5.
-Utilize the regional transportation model to assist in the development of future build out estimates, provide support data and estimate the effects of planned transportation improvements (ongoing). - 6.
-Coordinate regional travel demand model data with MassDOT, surrounding Massachusetts RPAs, and the Capital Region Council of Governments. - 7.
-Adjust the number and size of regional TAZ's based on 2020 Census new block groups delineations estimated to be received August 2021. - 8.
+- Update the traffic count database with current Average Daily Traffic data at community lines and external stations gathered from inhouse traffic counts as well as from surrounding planning agencies (ongoing task). - Update information on non-exempt regional projects for inclusion in the statewide model from the Office of Transportation Planning (ongoing task). - 3.
+Update the MassBuilds site with new development data for the PVPC region (ongoing task). - 4.
+Perform air quality conformity determinations for TIP projects to be funded under the Congestion Mitigation and Air Quality (CMAQ) program (ongoing task). - 5.
+Utilize the regional transportation model to assist in the development of future build out estimates, provide support data and estimate the effects of planned transportation improvements (ongoing task). - 6.
+Coordinate regional travel demand model data with MassDOT, surrounding Massachusetts RPAs, and the Capital Region Council of Governments (ongoing task). - 7.
+Adjust the number and size of regional TAZ's based on 2020 Census new block groups delineations estimated to be received August 2021.
+Spring 2022. - 8.
 Begin updates for the 2020 Regional Transportation Model base year.
-This is an 18-month endeavor that includes creating new TAZs with socio-economic data from block groups, as information from the Census 2020 data becomes available.
-The census data is expected to be obtained December 2021 pending future announcements. - 9.
-Evaluate the existing Speed/Capacity Lookup table used in running the Regional Transportation Model macro to identify any necessary adjustments. - 10.
-Participate in the statewide Socio-economic Projections Committee headed by MassDOT to develop new forecasts based on data derived from the 2020 Census for use in the Build Out scenarios of the 2024 RTP update.
+This includes creating new TAZs with socio-economic data from block groups, as information from the Census 2020 data becomes available.
+The census data is expected to be obtained December 2021 pending future announcements.
+Estimated 18month task to be completed in FFY2023 UPWP. - 9.
+Evaluate the existing Speed/Capacity Lookup table used in running the Regional Transportation Model macro to identify any necessary adjustments.
+Summer 2022. - 10.
+Participate in the statewide Socio-economic Projections Committee headed by MassDOT to develop new forecasts based on data derived from the 2020 Census for use in the Build Out scenarios of the 2024 RTP update (ongoing task).

-- 11. As socio-economic data and future projections of Build Out years become available, update and re-run the 2020, 2030, and 2040 model years to obtain new estimates based on the new TAZ's and socio- economic data obtained from 2020 US Census. - 12.
-Continue to collect Greenhouse Gas Data using PVPC's Picarro G2301 Gas Concentration Analyzer.
+- 11. As socio-economic data and future projections of Build Out years become available, update and re-run the 2020, 2030, and 2040 model years to obtain new estimates based on the new TAZ's and socio-economic data obtained from 2020 US Census (ongoing task). - 12.
+Continue to collect Greenhouse Gas Data using PVPC's Picarro G2301 Gas Concentration Analyzer (ongoing task).

-- 1. Refinement and maintenance of the regional travel demand model. (ongoing) - 2.
+- 1. Refinement and maintenance of the regional travel demand model. (ongoing task). - 2.
 GHG Data Collection Summary Report.
 September 2022 - 3.
 Air quality conformity and greenhouse gas analysis in support of the TIP.
-February 2022. - 4.
-Begin a process of updating the 2020 Base Year Model to include new 2020 socio-economic data from 2020 US Census data.
-September 2023.
+February 2022. - Begin a process of updating the 2020 Base Year Model to include new 2020 socio-economic data from 2020 US Census data.
+March 2023.

 Source Budget Est. Staff Effort

 FHWA PL (80%) \$68,000 34 weeks

 MassDOT (20% match) \$17,000 8 weeks

 TOTAL \$85,000 42 weeks

+Direct Labor \$38,211

-Direct Labor Indirect Costs \$38,211 \$46,789
+Indirect Costs \$46,789